KyllianGenot/Bitcoin-Wallet/README.md

 3. **Manage transactions**:
    - Generate addresses and perform operations such as querying balance and signing transactions.

+---

 ## Important Notes
 - **Wordlist**: The word list used for mnemonic generation is provided in `english.txt` and should conform to BIP-39 (2048 words).
 - **Test Environment Only**: This code is intended for educational purposes and testing.
 It is not suitable for use in a production environment.
 - **Security**: Always store private keys and mnemonic phrases securely.

+---

 ## License
 This project is licensed under the MIT License.

+---

 ## Acknowledgements
 - BIP-32 and BIP-39 standards for hierarchical deterministic wallets.
 - The Python `bit` library for Bitcoin address and key management.

+---

+By following this guide, you can explore the inner workings of Bitcoin wallet generation and hierarchical key derivation techniques.